lgomez9/100-days-of-code/log.md

 **Thoughts**: Getting the Codility test for Genospace down was a big win for the program, and although my anxiety was really acting up, I managed to stay calm and get it finished.
 I'm feeling good and ready for tomorrow!

 **Link to work**: In the Project Euler folder in this repository.

+### Day 25: January 28, 2020

+**Today's Progress**: I finished a Leetcode problem, and got started on a personal TicTacToe project that I'll try to finish this weekend.

+**Thoughts**: Working on the TicTacToe problem has really helped me understand how important practice is to the knowledge I've gained.
+I definitely know more about CSS, HTML, and JS than I started out, but I definitely have to practice by doing some projects to make sure that I internalize the knowledge that I've gained.

+**Link to work**: In the Leetcode folder in this repository.

+### Day 26: January 29, 2020

+**Today's Progress**: I did another two problems for Project Euler, and finished another section of the Web Development course.

+**Thoughts**: Getting another two problems done for Project Euler felt good, and finishing another section of the Web Development course also feels great.
+Excited to get into some projects for the web development course.

+**Link to work**: In the Project Euler folder in this repository.

+### Day 27: January 30, 2020

+**Today's Progress**:

+**Thoughts**:

+**Link to work**: